 “Zombie homes” can be defined as vacant, deteriorated small homes whose owners are behind on their mortgage payments.

-Thanks to funding from the Local Initiatives Support Corporation, HPD launched the Zombie Homes Initiative in July 2017, a one-year pilot program.
-Through this initiative, HPD will conduct exterior surveys of zombie homes; aggregate information about zombie homes through a new database; design new approaches to return zombie homes to productive use; and conduct outreach to homeowners at risk of foreclosure.
+Thanks to funding from the Local Initiatives Support Corporation, HPD launched the Zombie Homes Initiative in July 2017.
+Through this initiative, HPD conducts exterior surveys of zombie homes; aggregates information about zombie homes through a new database; designs new approaches to return zombie homes to productive use; and conducts outreach to homeowners at risk of foreclosure.

-Additionally, HPD will help enforce the Zombie Property and Foreclosure Prevention Act of 2016 (the “Zombie Law”), new state legislation requiring lenders and servicers to inspect, secure, maintain, and report zombie homes to the New York State Department of Financial Services.
-HPD will collect evidence of zombie homes that are not being maintained and share it with the New York City Law Department, which will pursue legal action against the banks and servicers as appropriate.
+Additionally, HPD helps enforce the Zombie Property and Foreclosure Prevention Act of 2016 (the “Zombie Law”), state legislation requiring lenders and servicers to inspect, secure, maintain, and report zombie homes to the New York State Department of Financial Services.
+HPD collects evidence of zombie homes that are not being maintained and share it with the New York City Law Department, which pursues legal action against the banks and servicers as appropriate.

 Call the Homeowner Hotline